Coin Flipper — Flip a Coin Online

 🪙 The Fair Flip Framework

-The Fair Flip Framework is an original teaching model from Statistics Fundamentals for understanding the three core properties that make a coin flip statistically meaningful.
-Every coin flip scenario — whether physical or virtual — should be evaluated against these three properties before conclusions are drawn.
+The Fair Flip Framework is an original teaching model from Statistics Fundamentals for evaluating any coin flip scenario against three core properties that make it statistically valid.

 📊 The Law of Large Numbers and Coin Flips